waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 7. Push Down to (4, 7).
 [PIT]

 # Current Status (B1F)
-- Boulders reset due to floor exit.
+- Boulders reset due to floor exit at Turn 28385.
 - Boulder 1 (ID 1) is at (10, 5).
 - Boulder 2 (ID 2) is at (7, 8).
-- Goal: Push Boulder 1 into Pit 1.

 # Lessons Learned
 - Falling through a PIT on B1F resets the entire floor's boulder puzzle.